 Steamed apple juice

 This is probably my favorite drink on the Starbucks menu because it is so simple.
-I have had it many times when going to wait in line for events (like the political events I talk about here), and it gives me just the right amount of energy, no caffeine or added sugar needed.
+I have had it many times when going to wait in line for events, and it gives me just the right amount of energy, no caffeine or added sugar needed.

 Caramel apple spice (seasonal)

 In the fall, there is a similar drink called the caramel apple spice.
 It can be ordered year round by asking for it by recipe- steamed apple juice with cinnamon dolce syrup, caramel sauce (or syrup), and whipped cream.
 I like it a lot!

 This is my favorite iced drink to get.
 I order unsweetened herbal tea (which is tea leaf-free) mixed with lemonade, and add raspberry syrup for a not-too-sweet drink that’s available year round and easy to make.
 I always verify with the barista to make sure that they use herbal tea and not any of the other teas, and check when I pick up the drink from the counter to make sure it is tea leaf-free.
 If you like the drink sweeter, order it with sweetened tea or Starbucks classic syrup added.

 Créme frappuccinos are coffee-free by default, and Starbucks has a lot of them to choose from.
 Strawberry, white chocolate, and double chocolate chip flavors are available, to name a few.
 But what if there is a frappuccino flavor you want that isn’t available without coffee?